T0mWhite/Social-Media-API/README.md

   ## Description

-This an a skeleton for a social media app.
+This is a skeleton for a social media app.
 It supplies users with thoughts and reactions to those thoughts, as well as the ability to have friends.
 All of these items are stored in MongoDB, a noSQL database, and loose relationships are tethered through mongoose.js.

   ## Table of Contents